 Ethereum vs Cardano: The Story So Far and The Future

-To put this success in to numbers — in 2017 alone, the value of ETH increased by more than 10,000%!
+To put this success in numbers — in 2017 alone, the value of ETH increased by more than 10,000%!
 Furthermore, in December 2017, it reached its all-time high of $1,389, which amounted to a total market capitalization of just over $130 billion!

-However, as my Cardano vs Ethereum guide mentioned earlier, the project really needs to solve its scalability issues.
+However, as my Cardano vs Ethereum guide mentioned earlier, the project needs to solve its scalability issues.
 If the team want to achieve their dream of global adoption, then the planned Proof of Stake, Plasma and Sharding upgrades must be a success.

 On the other hand, there are lots of other blockchains that are looking to replace Ethereum as the most popular smart contract platform, which is why they are called “Ethereum killers”.
 One of these is Cardano, who believe they are building the most advanced smart contract protocol in the industry.